 WHAT IS PICCOLO’S STANCE ON SUGAR?

 The sugars present in our pouches are naturally occurring and come from the organic fruit and vegetables we use.
 All our products contain 100% natural ingredients, with nothing extra added, and we ensure that all our products are in line with the Baby Food Regulations, working closely with universities and nutritionists to ensure we are always working with the latest research and guidelines on baby food.
 We believe in a balance of foods and flavours, and following the Mediterranean approach to food and lifestyle.
 A wide variety of different fruit, vegetables, pulses and grains, a bit of good fat (unsaturated fats) such as olive oil or avocado, a bit of dairy, and occasionally some meat or fish.
 Our recipes follow this approach, and are a way to experience different flavours as part of a balanced range of foods babies can explore on their weaning journey.
-With 10% of profit going to food education charitable work, we are committed to supporting parents in the first 1,000 days.
-The health and wellbeing of babies is core to what we do, and working with the Food Education Foundation, we strive to ensure our pouches contain nothing extra, and taste as good as possible.

 WHAT MAKES PICCOLO DIFFERENT FROM OTHER BABY FOOD BRANDS?